Fastdruid/ReCDTV/Connectors/CN9.md

 ```

 ### 14 DATA - Pin 16 on A570

+pin 67
  Digital Audio Data using I²S
- Feeds into LC7883M D/A Converter pin 6
+ Feeds into LC7883M D/A Converter pin 6 from the M50422P CD Digital DSP pin 67.
+Also connected to LC8951
  Bit serial from MSB
 ### 15 LRCLK - Pin 17 on A570
  Digital Audio Data using I²S